sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must ensure all policies and standard operating procedures relevant to the TRE organisation are controlled.
-  - This may include measures like restricting edit access to relevant documents and recording acceptance of policies for all TRE organisation members.
+  - This may include measures like restricting edit access to relevant documents and/or recording acceptance of policies.
   - Mandatory
 * - You must ensure all policies and standard operating procedures relevant to the TRE organisation are version controlled and have codified change processes.
   - Version control includes recording dates of changes, person responsible for carrying out changes, and summary of changes.